-At our rescue here in Småland, we work with adoptions on a small scale.
-We have only a few dogs up for adoption at the same time because it is often dogs that have come from slightly more difficult backgrounds, that need more time to adjust and might need rehabilitation before they are ready for a home.
+At our dog home here in Småland, we work with adoptions on a small scale.
+We only have a few dogs for adoption at the same time because it is often dogs that have come from slightly more difficult backgrounds, that need more time to adjust and might need rehabilitation before they are ready for a home.
 When your adopted dog adjusts to his/her new home and begins to feel safe, you will get a great friend.
 By adopting, you save two lives – your dog’s life, and the dog that gets to take its place.

 We have a good safety net in Sweden with strict animal welfare laws, but of course there are dogs that get sick – both in Sweden and in other countries.
 By adopting a dog you reduce the total amount of suffering of dogs around the world.
 A dog that is rehomed through us often comes with luggage or disabilities – physical or mental.
 Our amazing adopters give them a chance, even if they understand that trust takes time to build.

 Below you can enjoy a slide show of some of our adopted dogs who have moved on to happy homes.